Print

 Instructions

-2. In the same pot that you cooked the pancetta, add the onions, celery, carrots and sprigs of thyme.
+3. In the same pot that you cooked the pancetta, add the onions, celery, carrots, and sprigs of thyme.
 Cook it all together over medium-high heat for about five minutes.
-Add the pancetta back to the pot and give it all a good stir and let it all cook for another few minutes.
+Add the pancetta back to the pot, give it all a good stir, and let it cook for another few minutes.

-3. Next, add the potatoes, cauliflower, vegetable broth, tomatoes, and 2 cups of water.
+4. Next, add the potatoes, cauliflower, vegetable broth, tomatoes, and 2 cups of water.
 Add 1 teaspoon of salt and stir everything together.
-Bring it to a boil and then reduce the heat and let the soup simmer for about 45 minutes.
-If the soup gets too thick too fast, thin it out with a bit of water, if needed.
+Bring it to a boil, reduce the heat, and simmer the soup for about 45 minutes.

-4. After 45 minutes, first fish out the thyme stems to discard and then add the beans, chopped spinach and parsley.
-Simmer the soup 15 minutes.
-Check the soup for seasoning and add additional salt and pepper, to taste.
+5. Remove the thyme stems and discard them.
+Add the beans, chopped spinach, and parsley.
+Simmer the soup for 15 minutes.
+Check the soup for seasoning and add additional salt and pepper to taste.

-5. Ladle the soup into bowls and top each with grated pecorino romano cheese, if using.
+6. Ladle the soup into bowls and top each with grated pecorino romano cheese if using.

 Notes